iclr-blogposts/2025/_posts/2025-04-28-factual-validation-simplification.md

 ---
 layout: distill
 title: 'Factual Context Validation and Simplification: A Scalable Method to Enhance GPT Trustworthiness and Efficiency'
-description: As the deployment of Large Language Models (LLMs) like GPT expands across domains, addressing their susceptibility to factual inaccuracies, or hallucinations, is critical for ensuring reliable performance.
-This blog post introduces a novel framework that enhances retrieval-augmented generation (RAG) pipelines by integrating LLM summarization, DBSCAN clustering, and vectorized fact storage with fact-checking for LLM response verification, achieving a 57.7% reduction in storage size while maintaining near-parity in factual accuracy and retrieval effectiveness on the PubmedQA dataset.
-By optimizing efficiency, accuracy, and scalability, this framework advances trustworthy AI for impactful real-world applications.
+description: As the deployment of Large Language Models (LLMs) like GPT expands across domains, mitigating their susceptibility to factual inaccuracies, or hallucinations, becomes crucial for ensuring reliable performance.
+This blog post introduces two novel frameworks that enhance retrieval-augmented generation (RAG): one uses summarization to achieve a maximium of 57.7% storage reduction, while the other preserves critical information through statement-level extraction.
+Leveraging DBSCAN clustering, vectorized fact storage, and LLM-driven fact-checking, the pipelines deliver higher overall performance across benchmarks such as PubmedQA, SQuAD, and HotpotQA.
+By optimizing efficiency and accuracy, these frameworks advance trustworthy AI for impactful real-world applications.
 date: 2025-04-28
 future: true
 htmlwidgets: true